Melanoma/Cutaneous Malignancies Pretreatment Consultations & Education

 Patients will not be charged for these services and the Melanoma Center will not deliver any treatments.
 The goal of this program is to help patients and their current physicians to choose among optimal treatments and identify the means of obtaining them.

-Medical professionals who wish to be on the email list will be contacted once each month, describing the cases that will be presented.
+Medical professionals who wish to be on the email list (call 510-725-2162 for a consultation) will be contacted once each month, describing the cases that will be presented.
 Information about the date, time, site, parking and other relevant details will be provided in each communication.